 Unless your needs for a VPN are extremely limited, you should treat the Atlas VPN free plan as just a limited way to try the service before subscribing.

-Surfshark prices tend to fluctuate going up and down a bit depending on the time of year and current marketing campaigns.
-Our coupon below always gets you the best deal available.
-At the time of this review, Surfshark’s best price was a 24 month + 2 months free deal of $2.30 per month, or $59.76 billed up front, for an 82% discount from their normal price:
+Surfshark prices tend to fluctuate, but our coupon below always gets you the best deal available.
+At the time of this review, Surfshark’s best price was a 24-month + 2 months free deal of $2.05 per month, or $53.28 billed up front:

 Surfshark offers a great service at a great price.
 But Atlas VPN is also an excellent service, and is even less expensive than Surfshark.
 While both of these have made it onto our list of the best cheap VPNs, Atlas VPN’s super-low price gives them the win here.